MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

     challenge: '3: Trigger GitHub Actions with trunk-based development'
 ---

-# Trigger GitHub Actions with trunk-based development
+# Challenge: Trigger GitHub Actions with trunk-based development

+## Challenge scenario

 Triggering a workflow by pushing directly to the repo is **not** considered a best practice.
 Preferably, you'll want to review any changes before you build them with GitHub Actions.